Updated: Nov 16

-It takes 3 days of low carbohydrate fasting to reach ketogenesis.
+It usually take 3 days of low carbohydrate fasting to reach ketogenesis.

 Why do people say keto can be dangerous?